-The control panel on the H2106-G7 server provides you with system monitoring and control.
+The control panel on the C2108-G8 server provides you with system monitoring and control.
 LEDs that indicate system power, HDD activity, network activity, system overheat and power supply failure.
 A main power button and a system reset button are also included.
-In addition, two USB ports and one serial port have been incorporated into the control panel to provide front side USB and COM port access.
+In addition, two USB ports have been incorporated into the control panel to provide front side USB port access.